Semicrossed products of C*-algebras and their C*-envelopes: Introduction and preliminaries

-In section \ref{right} we show that $\fA(\C,\ga,\text{co-is})_l$ and $\fA(\C,\ga,\text{un})_l$ are completely isometrically isomorphic and that their $\ca$-envelope is a crossed product.
+In Section \ref{right} we show that $\fA(\C,\ga,\text{co-is})_l$ and $\fA(\C,\ga,\text{un})_l$ are completely isometrically isomorphic and that their $\ca$-envelope is a crossed product.
 We mention that the semicrossed product $\fA(\C,\ga,\text{is})_l$ is Peters' semicrossed product introduced in \cite{Pet84}.
 In that paper the author was asking about the case of the right covariance relation; this is exactly the semicrossed product $\fA(\C,\ga,\text{is})_r$ that is explored here.
 Theorem \ref{theorem C^*-envelope right isometric} generalizes \cite[Theorem 4]{Petarx}.

-Section \ref{left} is an application of joint work with Elias Katsoulis (see \cite[Example 4.3]{KakKat11}).
-There we have shown that the $\ca$-envelope of $\fA(\C,\ga,\text{contr})_l$ and $\fA(\C,\ga,\text{is})_l$ is a full corner of a crossed product, using the language of $\ca$-correspondences.
-Here, we do the same using ad-hoc versions of the arguments of \cite{KakKat11}.
+In Section \ref{left} we examine $\fA(\C,\ga,\text{contr})_l$ and $\fA(\C,\ga,\text{is})_l$ which are completelly isometrically isomorphic.
+In a joint work with Elias Katsoulis \cite{KakKat11} we have shown that the $\ca$-envelope of $\fA(\C,\ga,\text{is})_l$ is a full corner of a crossed product, using the language of $\ca$-correspondences.
+Here, we give the proof by using ad-hoc versions of the arguments of \cite{KakKat11} that preserves the self-containment of this paper.

-In section \ref{overview} we present some remarks that arise naturally from the work of the previous two sections.
-For example we show that the semicrossed products we construct with respect to left covariant pairs are completely isometrically isomorphic (in a natural way) if and only if the *-endomorphism $\ga$ is injective.
+In Section \ref{overview} we present some remarks that arise naturally from the work of the previous two sections.
+For example we show that the semicrossed products we construct with respect to left covariant pairs are completely isometrically isomorphic (in a natural way) if and only if the $*$-endomorphism $\ga$ is injective.

-In section \ref{minimality} we show that the $\ca$-envelope has no \emph{Fourier-invariant ideals} (see definition \ref{Fourier defn}) if and only if the dynamical system is \emph{minimal} (see definition \ref{defn minimal}).
+In Section \ref{minimality} we show that the $\ca$-envelope has no \emph{Fourier-invariant ideals} (see Definition \ref{Fourier defn}) if and only if the dynamical system is \emph{minimal} (see Definition \ref{defn minimal}).
 In this case, all four semicrossed products are completely isometrically isomorphic and their $\ca$-envelope is the crossed product $\C_\infty \rtimes_{\ga_\infty}\bbZ$.
-Moreover, when $\C$ is a commutative $\ca$-algebra $C(X)$ over a compact Haudorff space $X$, the $\ca$-envelope is simple if, and only if, the dynamical system is minimal and $X$ is infinite.
+Moreover, when $\C$ is a commutative $\ca$-algebra $\oC(X)$ over a compact Haudorff space $X$, the $\ca$-envelope is simple if, and only if, the dynamical system is minimal and $X$ is infinite.

 Finally we mention that all the dynamical systems $(\C,\ga)$ are considered unital, meaning that $\C$ has a unit $e$ and $\ga(e)=e$.
 Therefore, the operator algebras examined here are always unital.
-Analogous result may be obtained (with similar methods) for non-unital cases, when $\ga$ is non-degenerate.
-Remark \ref{unital for minimality} shows why we cannot go beyond non-unital cases in the context of section \ref{minimality}.\\
+Analogous results may be obtained (with similar methods) for non-unital cases, when the homomorphism $\ga$ is non-degenerate.